Offshore Racing 2025: When AI Surpasses F1 and Reinvents Sailing

 Table of contents

-A SailGP F50 catamaran generates more than 35,000 data points per second — more than a Formula 1 car.
+A SailGP F50 catamaran generates over 35,000 data points per second — more than a Formula 1 car.
 Right.
-Now here's the part that makes you smile: four engineers are enough to manage the entire global fleet.
+And now, the part that makes you smile: four engineers are enough to manage the entire global fleet.
 Four.
-Where F1 deploys around twenty per car.
+Where F1 deploys around twenty per single-seater.

 SailGP and America's Cup: AC75s and F50s become "extreme IoT devices"

 Warren Jones, CTO of SailGP, doesn't mince words: "These boats on the water?
 I call them 'extreme IoT devices.'
-We capture a huge amount of information from the boat and then turn it into metrics that we can understand and make better decisions with."
+We collect a huge amount of information from the boat and then turn it into metrics that we can understand and use to make better decisions."

 The numbers are staggering.
-Each F50 carries 125 sensors; across the fleet, that's 240,000 data points per second flowing to Oracle Cloud Infrastructure.
+Each F50 carries 125 sensors; across the fleet, 240,000 data points per second flow to Oracle Cloud Infrastructure.
 End-to-end latency?
 150 milliseconds.
-The time it takes to blink — and the tactical decision has already been made.
+The time of a blink — and the tactical decision is already made.
 Or at least suggested.

 On the America's Cup side, the escalation is even more spectacular.
-American Magic's AC75 carries around 300 sensors measuring 4,000 distinct variables.
-The data team has grown from 2 to 6 analysts, a sign that the volume of information now exceeds raw human processing capacity.
+American Magic's AC75 carries approximately 300 sensors measuring 4,000 distinct variables.
+The data team grew from 2 to 6 analysts, a sign that the volume of information now exceeds raw human processing capacity.

-At Orient Express Racing Team, Bruno Dubois explains: "As soon as we arrived on April 6, the hydraulics, electrical, and mechatronics departments took over the boat.
+At Orient Express Racing Team, Bruno Dubois (co-director) recounts: "As soon as we arrived on April 6th, the hydraulics, electrical, and mechatronics departments took over the boat.
 This precision work took nearly seven weeks."
-More than 200 sensors installed over 46,000 hours of construction, by 65 builders.
+Over 200 sensors installed across 46,000 construction hours, by 65 builders.
 A shipyard, or an aerospace project?
-The question is seriously worth asking.
+The question is a serious one.

-And then there's this constraint that changes everything: AC75s are banned from physical testing — no towing tank, no wind tunnel.
-Result: the race is played out entirely in digital twins.
-Steve Collie, aerodynamics coordinator for Emirates Team New Zealand, confirms: "We continue to run simulations until the final days of racing in October to extract every fraction of performance."
+And then there's the constraint that changes everything: AC75s are banned from physical testing — no towing tanks, no wind tunnels.
+The result: the race is played out entirely in digital twins.
+Steve Collie, aerodynamic coordinator for Emirates Team New Zealand, confirms: "We keep running simulations right up to the final days of racing in October to extract every fraction of performance."
 When you can't touch the water, you push the limits of computation.

-Predictive AI detecting the invisible: nearly 400 million readings per race
+Predictive AI that detects the invisible: nearly 400 million readings per race

-Here's the striking figure: nearly 400 million hydraulic readings analyzed by Oracle's AI at each SailGP race.
-The system detects an average of one fault every two days of sailing.
+Here's the number that hits you: nearly 400 million hydraulic readings analyzed by Oracle's AI at each SailGP race.
+The system detects on average one fault every two days of sailing.

-For the 2025 season, SailGP takes an additional step with AI-driven anti-crash systems and smart cameras onboard.
+For the 2025 season, SailGP takes an additional step forward with AI-driven anti-crash systems and onboard smart cameras.
 The goal?
-Not only to prevent mechanical failures, but to anticipate collisions between boats flying at over 50 knots just meters apart.
+Not only to prevent mechanical failures, but to anticipate collisions between boats flying at over 50 knots just meters apart from each other.

 Adaptive foils, CFD, and digital twins: simulation becomes reality

-The jump from 6 foiling IMOCAs in the 2016 Vendée Globe to 19 in 2020 illustrates an irreversible shift.
-In four years, the foil went from technological advantage to competitive prerequisite.
-But this democratization masks a far more complex digital arms race.
+The shift from 6 foiling IMOCAs at the 2016-2017 Vendée Globe to 19 in 2020-2021 illustrates an irreversible tipping point.
+In four years, the foil went from being a technological advantage to a competitive prerequisite.
+But this democratization hides a far more complex digital arms race.

-IMOCA rules strictly limit foils to a second degree of freedom (rotation) of maximum 5 degrees and prohibit any automatic control during racing.
-In other words: the sailor remains master of the flight.
-But all the intelligence lies in the upstream design — in the thousands of hours of CFD (Computational Fluid Dynamics) that determine the optimal profile before the carbon is even molded.
+IMOCA rules strictly limit foils to a second degree of freedom (rotation) of maximum 5 degrees and prohibit any automatic servo control during racing.
+In other words: the sailor remains master of their flight.
+But all the intelligence lies in upstream design — in the thousands of hours of CFD (Computational Fluid Dynamics) that determine the optimal profile before the carbon is even molded.

-The case of Gitana 18 — the Ultim trimaran of Team Banque Populaire — pushes the cursor even further: around 500 sensors onboard, custom-developed autopilots for oceanic flights at 55 knots.
-At that speed (over 100 km/h on water), the slightest piloting error comes at a price.
-The autopilot doesn't replace the skipper; it gives them those few tenths of a second of extra reaction time that separate the world record from shipwreck.
+The case of Gitana 18 — the Ultim trimaran from the Edmond de Rothschild team, designed by Guillaume Verdier — pushes the envelope even further: 500 onboard sensors (double that of the Gitana 17), custom-developed autopilots that "anticipate the boat's movements and react like a real helmsman," for ocean flights reaching up to 55 knots.
+At that speed (over 100 km/h on water), the slightest piloting error comes at a steep price.
+The autopilot doesn't replace the skipper; it gives them the extra few tenths of a second of reaction time that separate a world record from a shipwreck.

-Anderson Reggio, former testing manager for American Magic, makes the diagnosis: "The amount of data you have on an AC75 is enormous and no single person can process it in one night and produce accurate insights."
+Anderson Reggio, former Head of Testing for American Magic, lays out the diagnosis: "The amount of data you have on an AC75 is enormous and no single person can process it in a single night and produce accurate insights."
 The digital twin is no longer a luxury.
 It's a structural necessity.
-This quest for permanent optimization is also found on the IMOCA circuits — and if you want to follow the adventure of these machines closely and directly support a skipper, Yannick Bestaven's Maître Coq V offers several sponsorship packages on Spencer.
+This relentless quest for optimization is also found on the IMOCA circuits — and if you want to closely follow the adventure of these machines and directly support a skipper, Maître Coq V by Yannick Bestaven offers several sponsorship packages on Spencer.
 You can even sail on this boat through a sponsorship on Spencer.

 WindSight IQ, LiveLine, and augmented spectacle: when AI transforms the fan experience

-How do you make a novice understand why a boat tacks to starboard rather than port?
+How do you help a newcomer understand why a boat tacks to starboard rather than port?

 By showing them the wind.
 Literally.

 The WindSight IQ system, developed by Capgemini for the America's Cup, relies on 3 LUMIBIRD LiDARs positioned on Barcelona's waterfront.
 Range: 12 kilometers.
-Accuracy: under 0.1 m/s.
+Accuracy: less than 0.1 m/s.
 Refresh rate: every second.
 For the first time, the wind — that invisible element that decides everything — becomes visible on screen.

-Grant Dalton, CEO of the America's Cup Event, sums up the challenge: "Four elements determine the winner of the race: boat design, team, water, and wind.
-Before and during the race, commentators will now be able to see real-time wind patterns and explain to viewers the options available to competing yachts."
+Grant Dalton, CEO of the America's Cup Event, sums up the stakes: "Four elements determine the winner of the race: the boat design, the team, the water, and the wind.
+Before and during the race, commentators will now be able to see real-time wind patterns and explain to viewers the options available to the competing yachts."

-On the SailGP side, the LiveLine system processes 53 billion data points per race day to produce graphic overlays with 2-centimeter accuracy, broadcast in 212 territories.
-The key figure validating the strategy?
+On the SailGP side, the LiveLine system processes 53 billion data points per race day to produce graphic overlays with 2-centimeter precision, broadcast across 212 territories.
+The key figure that validates the strategy?
 84% of fans say these technologies improve their viewing experience.
-And most importantly: 77% of Gen Z prefer watching sports away from live venues — from a screen, enriched with data.
+And more importantly: 77% of Gen Z prefers watching sport away from live venues — from a screen, enriched with data.

-Sailing, an insider's sport?
+Sailing, a sport for insiders?
 Not for much longer.

 From Harken sensors to Cariboni systems: the high-precision hardware ecosystem